November 7 - 8th 2017

 - Does the insecurity of payment at the point of supply reduce the investor interest earlier in the value chain?

-- What lessons can be learnt from successfull gas to power markets in other countries?
+- Current challenges: What lessons can be learnt from successful gas to power markets in other countries?

 11:15pm-12:00pm: Networking Coffee Break